 Serving Per person

-11/2 pounds will be sufficient for everybody you’ll also get leftovers to make sandwiches the next day.
-A 15-pound turkey will be enough for serving a family of 10-12.
+11/2 pounds will be sufficient for everybody.
+You’ll also get leftovers to make sandwiches the next day.
+A 15-pound turkey will be enough to serve a family of 10-12.
 If you have more family members, don’t cook bigger birds rather go for cooking multiple turkeys!

 Smoked Turkey Drippings

-Use a dripping pan to catch the drippings and to maintain the moisture in your smoker environment.
-I usually place an aluminum pan in the grill beneath my turkey.
+Use a dripping pan to catch the drippings and to maintain the moisture in your smoker’s environment.
+I usually place an aluminum pan on the grill beneath my turkey.

-Add several cups of water in the pan at the start of the smoking.
-This water is likely to evaporate within the process so don’t forget to refill the pan if the water dries up, and make sure it has few cups of water throughout the smoking.
+Add several cups of water to the pan at the start of the smoking.
+This water is likely to evaporate within the process, so don’t forget to refill the pan if the water dries up, and make sure it has a few cups of water throughout the smoking.
 Once your turkey is cooked, use these drippings collected in the pan as the tastier gravy for your Turkey.

 More detailed Temperature for Smoked Turkey

-The safest temperature for cooking a perfect smoked Turkey is 165°F. Make sure to achieve the correct internal temperature to retain its juiciness and to ensure food safety.
+The safest temperature for cooking a perfect smoked Turkey is 165°F. Ensure the correct internal temperature is achieved to retain its juiciness and ensure food safety.

 Start checking if the turkey is done an hour before the estimated time because every bird has a different cooking time.
 Check properly between the cooking to ensure the meat does not get overcooked.
 Check the temperature of the breast and thighs of the turkey using an instant-read thermometer.
-Make sure to check both sides of the turkey, ESPECIALLY if you are using a charcoal or gas grill, which usually has higher temperatures than the other grills.
+Check both sides of the turkey, ESPECIALLY if you are using a charcoal or gas grill, which usually has higher temperatures than the other grills.

 Go off of the lowest reading you’ll get on each side of the turkey.
 Once all the temperature readings exceed 165°F, it’s time to dish out the turkey on a large platter or on a cutting board.